 Some payers want bilateral procedures reported as a single line with Modifier -50, while others want two separate lines with -LT and -RT.
 Knowing the specific preference for each major payer in your mix prevents unnecessary denials.

-Multiple Procedure Modifier (-51)
+Applying the Multiple Procedure Modifier (-51) Correctly

 When multiple distinct procedures are performed during the same operative session, Modifier -51 is appended to the secondary (lower-value) procedures.
 Medicare applies a 50% reduction to the second procedure and 50% to any subsequent ones.
 Many practices fail to anticipate this reduction in their financial projections, leading to unexpected revenue shortfalls.